digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/data-sources/redis.md

 title: Redis
 ---

-ToolJet enables you to execute Redis commands on your Redis instances.
+JumpStart enables you to execute Redis commands on your Redis instances.

 ## Connecting to Redis

 To establish a connection with the Redis global datasource, you have two options.
-You can either click on the **`+Add new global datasource`** button on the query panel or access the **[Global Datasources](/docs/data-sources/overview)** page from the ToolJet dashboard.
+You can either click on the **`+Add new global datasource`** button on the query panel or access the **[Global Datasources](/docs/data-sources/overview)** page from the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>